yuchenlichuck/tp/docs/README.md

        There should be no space between this duration.
      * Only name `<NAME>` is compulsory to include.
 Other fields are not compulsory to add.
 However, if user only inputs time, then date of current day will be automatically added.
-     * Since a task/class may has multiple time zone in a week, student can just add list of time zone.
+     * Since a task/class may have multiple time ranges in a week, the student can just add list of time ranges.
        However, the number of `<TIME>`should match with the number of `<DATE>`.
 It is suggested that the number of `<LOCATION>` also match with the number of `<TIME>`.
-Use space to separate the time zone/date/location.
+Use space to separate the *time range/date/location*.
      * If there is only one time slots for this task, then the `<LOCATION>` will not be separated by space.
      * The default category is TODO.
 When adding class, just indicate category is `CLASS`.
 The category is case-insensitive.